-i. an basic understanding of the core areas in psychology such as developmental, social and biological psychology, theories in those areas, how they interact, and inform disciplines such as neuroscience, law, marketing and sociology
+an basic understanding of the core areas in psychology such as developmental, social and biological psychology, theories in those areas, how they interact, and inform disciplines such as neuroscience, law, marketing and sociology iii. a broad understanding of the major areas in developmental and biological psychology and the scientific methods that gave rise and continue to shape theories in those areas

-- i. a broad understanding of the links between domains of knowledge in psychology - ii. a broad understanding of how issues in modern psychology relate to historical intellectual problems and provide a framework for current debates - iii. a broad understanding of the major areas in developmental and biological psychology and the scientific methods that gave rise and continue to shape theories in those areas
+- a broad understanding of the links between domains of knowledge in psychology - ii. a broad understanding of how issues in modern psychology relate to historical intellectual problems and provide a framework for current debates

-- i. a detailed awareness of the ways in which to engage critically with major thinkers, debates and intellectual paradigms within the subject area and put them to productive use - ii. a detailed awareness of the connections between the theories and their applications in experimentation and to be able to critically evaluate these - iii. an detailed understanding of the ways experimental methods are contextualised and contribute to the formulation of interpretations of research findings in psychology
+- a detailed awareness of the ways in which to engage critically with major thinkers, debates and intellectual paradigms within the subject area and put them to productive use - ii. a detailed awareness of the connections between the theories and their applications in experimentation and to be able to critically evaluate these - iii. an detailed understanding of the ways experimental methods are contextualised and contribute to the formulation of interpretations of research findings in psychology

-- i. a systematic understanding of the historical evolution of theories and systems in psychology, their influence on current debates and their limitations - ii. a systematic understanding of the variety of influences on psychological functioning and how different approaches conceptualise these, leading to an ability to critically evaluate schools of thought i. a basic insight into the scientific methods that gave rise and continue to shape psychological theory

-- iii. a systematic understanding of several specialised areas and applications such as developmental psychopathology, cognitive science and counselling theory - iv. a systematic understanding of a range of research paradigms, qualitative and quantitative methods, and being aware of their limitations
+- i. a systematic understanding of the historical evolution of theories and systems in psychology, their influence on current debates and their limitations - ii. a systematic understanding of the variety of influences on psychological functioning and how different approaches conceptualise these, leading to an ability to critically evaluate schools of thought - iii. a systematic understanding of several specialised areas and applications such as developmental psychopathology, cognitive science and counselling theory - iv. a systematic understanding of a range of research paradigms, qualitative and quantitative methods, and being aware of their limitations i. a basic insight into the scientific methods that gave rise and continue to shape psychological theory